dsa0x/sicher/Readme.md

 If object is a map, the keys are the environment variables and the values are the values.

+### Note

+- Not tested with Windows.

 ### Todo or not todo

 - Add a `-force` flag to `sicher init` to overwrite the encrypted file if it already exists
 - Enable support for nested yaml env files
 - Add support for other types of encryption
+- Test on windows

 ### License